jswymer/mydoctest/articles/madeira-news.md

 Sign up for the preview, let us walk you through the basics of what you can do with Project "Madeira", and then try things out on your own for a while.
 When you are ready, you can open a blank company and set things up for yourself.
 Optionally, you can import your own business data to the company.

 On a regular basis, we will update Project "Madeira" with additional capabilities in the core application and with new [extensions](ui-extensions.md).

+## June 2016 Update
+The second update of Project "Madeira" adds new capabilities as [announced on the blog](https://madeira.microsoft.com/blog/2016-june-update).

+### New extensions made available
+With this update, you can choose between even more extensions in the **Extension Management** window.
+For more information, see [Project “Madeira” Extensions by Other Providers](ui-extensions-other.md).

 ## May 2016 Update
 The first update of Project "Madeira" adds new capabilities as [announced on the blog](https://madeira.microsoft.com/blog/2016-may-update).

 ### New extensions made available
 Check out the **Extension Management** window: The update adds new extensions, including Sana Commerce for Project "Madeira" that provides B2B Commerce capabilities, and ChargeLogic Payments that provides payment and credit card processing capabilities.
-The extenstions are not installed automatically for you, but the **Extension Management** window will help you install the extensions that you want to use.
+The extensions are not installed automatically for you, but the **Extension Management** window will help you install the extensions that you want to use.
 For more information, see [Project “Madeira” Extensions by Other Providers](ui-extensions-other.md).

 ### Filter on unprocessed incoming documents
 We have also changed some core functionality in this month's update: The list of incoming documents is now filtered to show only entries that have not been used to create posted documents with.
 For more information, see [Manage Incoming Documents](across-income-documents.md).